 While a police report should document most of the details of your accident, you don't want to depend on this report to back up your claims when you file a lawsuit against the other driver.
 It's also important to understand that police reports can take time to be filed depending on the exact city where the accident takes place.
 Some reports are placed online in a matter of a few days.
 On the other hand, some counties only make police reports available as a physical document, which can take weeks or even a couple of months to be available.
 As such, there are a variety of things that you should do immediately after the accident to obtain the right information.

-In order for the other driver to be deemed at fault for the accident and your injuries, you and your Texas personal injury attorney will need to be able to prove negligence.
+In order for the other driver to be deemed at fault for the accident and your injuries, you and your Houston personal injury attorney will need to be able to prove negligence.
 The most important document that can help to prove negligence is the police report.
 However, you should also speak to the other driver following the accident to obtain their name, insurance information, and the license plate of their vehicle.

 If any witnesses saw what happened, it's important that you speak with them and record everything they say along with their name and phone number.
 Any medical records, car accident photographs, and wage information will also be important when you're building a case.
 It's highly recommended that you use a daily journal to write down how your injuries are affecting you and your everyday life, which could support your claim.

-The final step that you should take if you've been injured in a car accident is to get in touch with our car accident attorneys here at SJ Injury Attorneys.
+The final step that you should take if you've been injured in a car accident is to get in touch with our Houston car accident attorneys here at SJ Injury Attorneys.
 We've been in business for many years and understand what it takes to prove the negligence of another driver.
 We'll also be able to provide you with legal advice on what the best option would be to obtain the amount of compensation that you're owed.